friendliai/periflow-cli/README.md

 1. Sign in.
 2. Create/upload a dataset.
 3. Run a job and monitor the job status.
-4. Download trained model checkpoints to your local computer.
+4. Download trained model checkpoints to your local computer or deploy it!

 ### Step 1.
 Sign In